Aaidaro/Practice/README.md

 # Practicce
-Projects to advance my skills in AI and analytics.
+Projects to advance my skills in AI and data analytics.